Icy-Seas-Co-Laboratory/Pelagia/docs/python-environment.md

 ./scripts/pelagia_env sync dev
 ```

+Run Pelagia commands from the repository root using `.venv/bin/pelagia`, as in
+the examples below.
+Activation is optional.
+Avoid bare `python` or `pelagia`
+commands unless the managed `.venv` is activated, because another system,
+Conda, or user environment may not contain Pelagia's optional runtime extras.

 Pelagia has no TensorFlow/Keras dependency.
 Oracle Builder owns model execution
 and GPU isolation.
 All Pelagia workers, including ROI refinement orchestration,
 use `.venv`: